-Invest in the Future - Give a Scholarship
+Investing in the Future - Saddleback College Scholarships

 Excitement fills the air as each new semester begins.
 Students come to Saddleback College knowing that they are on their way to creating a more successful and fulfilling future.
 They register for classes, buy their books and supplies, get acquainted with the campus and locate their classrooms.
 Dreams of transferring to a four year institution or gaining the skills they need to further their careers are formed.

-Last year, 141 donors contributed nearly $510,000 in scholarship dollars awarded to 326 students.
+Last year, nearly 200 donors contributed almost $510,000 in scholarship dollars to 326 students.
 It was a record breaking year for Saddleback College Foundation, but there was still a tremendous amount of unmet need.
-By making a scholarship gift, you will enable students to focus on their classes, which leads to higher success rates and ultimately a brighter future for the individual and our community.
+In 2014, the record broke again, with over $720,000 awarded to 405 students.

-Single Mother, Honors Student, Scholarship Recipient, Saddleback College Graduate, UC Irvine Transfer Student.
 Read Alexis Petrovich's moving story, recognized at the 2012 Saddleback College Scholarship Ceremony.
-Watch a video of her moving speech here
+You may watch a video of her moving speech here